 Day Gear Check List

 The following should be carried with you, no matter how nice the weather is when you leave.
 Day pack, boots, socks plus a dry pair in the vehicle, water/wind-proof coat with hood, over-trousers, shorts and long johns or long trousers, thermal singlet, shirt, warm jersey/jacket, gloves/mitts, warm hat, sun hat.
 NO COTTON OUTER GARMENTS PLEASE.
+This includes jeans as they contribute to hypothermia when wet.
 Sunglasses, lunch, snacks/emergency rations, full water bottle, sun block, first aid kit, toilet paper, torch, map, compass, whistle, survival sheet/bag, a bright piece of equipment or clothing.
 Optional Gaiters, camera, walking sticks, spare clothes in the vehicle.

 If you have a walk you would like to do, please suggest it at next weeks walk.